Multi-core CPU handling FAQ

-A multi-core processor is required to run Live 10 and 11, therefore it is always active by default.
+A multi-core processor is required to run Live 10 and later, so this is enabled by default.
 Live 9 can run on single-core computers, but performance will be limited.
 In Live 9’s Preferences you can enable or disable multi-core support on the CPU tab.

 What is a thread?